What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Comparing tirzepatide with other diabetes medications highlights why it’s generally avoided in pregnancy:

-Medication Pregnancy Safety Category Notes on Use During Pregnancy
+Medication Pregnancy Safety Status Notes on Use During Pregnancy

-Insulin Category B (generally safe) Mainstay treatment; does not cross placenta significantly; effective glycemic control.
+Insulin Preferred option for many pregnant patients with diabetes Mainstay treatment; does not cross placenta significantly; effective glycemic control with careful dose adjustment.

-This table clearly shows why alternatives like insulin are preferred for pregnant patients requiring glucose control.
+This table clearly shows why alternatives like insulin are often preferred for pregnant patients requiring glucose control.

 The Role of Insulin Therapy During Pregnancy

-Insulin remains the gold standard for managing diabetes in pregnancy because:
+Insulin remains the gold standard for managing many cases of diabetes in pregnancy because:

 • It provides precise blood glucose control without crossing into fetal circulation significantly.